virtual estimates

 Not painting the inside of cabinets

-95% of all kitchen cabients that we see are about 10-20 years old, are oak and are pretty basic in their contruction and installation.
+95% of all kitchen cabinets we see are about 10-20 years old, are oak, and are pretty basic in construction and installation.
 The interiors of these cabinets are typically the same color or a lighter color than the stained wood of the cabinet doors or drawers.
 These same interior cabinets are typically in very good condition.
-This really is a prefference or budget item. (blog article-cost ot paint cabinets).
+This is a preference or budget item. (blog article – to paint cabinets).

-The inside of the cabinets are usually sheltered, not a lot of wear and tear.
-Most of the time the shelves have some type of shelf liner that protects the shelf from wear and tear.
-We are from the if its not broken- dont try and fix it!
+The inside of the cabinets is usually sheltered, and there is not a lot of wear and tear.
+Most of the time, the shelves have some type of shelf liner that protects them from wear and tear.
+We are from the if it’s not broken- don’t try and fix it!

 Top reasons to paint the insides of cabinets

-OK- lets do the down and dirty- show the list of why you should paint them..
+OK- let’s do the down and dirty- show why you should paint them.

-• if you have glass doors- then YES paint the inside of the doors or drawers.
-This would be a preference more than pratice.
+if you have glass doors- then YES, paint the inside of the doors or drawers.
+This would be a preference more than practice.

-• the cabinets have damage.
-There are people that never have used or even heard of shelf liner.
-When the interior of the cabinets are stained or have a veneer application- those surfaces wear off, are are easilty damaged by water or wear and tear.
+The cabinets have damage.
+There are people who have never used or even heard of shelf liners.
+When the interior of the cabinets is stained or has a veneer application- those surfaces wear off and are easily damaged by water or wear and tear.

-• If your cabients are already painted (youtube short)- and your changing colors- it is not a great look to have old yellowed dark cabients on the iside where your glasses or dishes sit, yet have bright and clean paint/color on the out side doors/drawers etc.
+If your cabinets are already painted (YouTube short)- and you are changing colors- it is not a great look to have old yellowed dark cabinets on the inside where your glasses or dishes sit yet have bright and clean paint/color on the outside doors/drawers, etc.

 So.. are you ready?

-This is a quick, some highlights or why you can, should or should not paint the insides of cabinets.
-Someimmmes the answer is very clear- very easy.
-Sometimes it really come down to preference.
+This is a quick highlight of why you can, should, or should not paint the insides of cabinets.
+Sometimes, the answer is very clear and straightforward.
+Sometimes, it comes down to preference.
 Either way- we hope we helped.
-If you have a questio- please let us know, we are here to help with argueably the most popular room of your house!
+If you have a question- please let us know; we are here to assist with arguably the most popular room in your house!

 Can maple cabinets be painted white?